Open

 Eligibility

-- Funding is open to all categories of lead applicant including technology developers, industry, industrial associations, small and medium-sized enterprises, research and development (R&D) organizations, post-secondary institutions, municipalities, not-for-profit organizations, government research labs, individuals and others advancing technology development within a Technology Readiness Level (TRL) range of 3-7.
+- The applicant can be from any category, including technology developers, industry, industrial associations, small and medium-sized enterprises, R&D organizations, post-secondary institutions, municipalities, not-for-profit organizations, government research labs, and individuals.

-- Applicants are not required to be based in Alberta, but must demonstrate a clear value proposition for the Province and alignment to the program area priorities.
+- The applicant is not required to be based in Alberta but must clearly demonstrate a strong value proposition and benefits for the province of Alberta.

 Who is eligible?